clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 2. This post uses the classical open source `prometheus` setup with HA pairs and `thanos` on top.
 There are other promising setups such as agent mode with remote write.
 3. We are following the most-standard `helm` approach and using charts directly (i.e. [avoiding direct use of jsonnet](https://github.com/prometheus-operator/kube-prometheus/))

-You can debate the last point, but if you are optimizing for **user-editability** of the prometheus-stack, then `jsonnet` is kind of the opposite of that.
+You can debate the last point, but if you are optimizing for **user-editability** of the prometheus-stack, then `jsonnet` is kind of the opposite of that - particularly when the rest of the cloud is installed with `helm`.

 ## Architecture Overview